-Articie/C Liause Ittletettet previously been identified and screened through the --District process as students with special needs pursuant to (a) and (b) above: process us students with special needs pursuant to (a) and (b) above.
-D.3.2 For the purposes of this Article, "school based team" shall include: a) - Potential receiving teacher(s). b) - An administrative officer. c) School or District professional personnel. d) Other appropriate personnel: Where applicable the parent(s) and/or-student may-augment the school-based team.
-0.3.3 The school based team is responsible for ensuring that the following is carried out by the appropriate person(s): a) Identification and diagnosis. b) Prescription of program, preparation for placement, and placement: c) Evaluation of student progress. ).3.4 Every effort will be made to provide the following prior to the integration of students with special needs into a regular class.
-This will be done in consultation with the school-based team and the receiving teacher(s). a) - Pertinent educational, physical and medical information.
-A positive educational experience for the student and for the remainder of the elass. e) Any additional resources and equipment necessary to assist in the integration process. d) Appropriate facilities including such items as the access to intercom, access/egress passages and washroom facilities. e) The alteration of facilities as may be necessary. f) An adjustment of class size dependent on class composition. g) The provision of child-specific training and special needs inservice during class time.
-1 A D.3.5 Where a student with low incidence special education needs is integrated into a h regular classroom for 50% or more of her/his timetable, the teacher shall receive additional preparation time equivalent to three (3) hours per month, for review, consultation and program development.
-3 The regular classroom teacher will not be responsible for the development of the IEP (Individualized Educational Plan).
-D.3.7 The Board shall make every effort to ensure that no more than two students with D.U.1 special needs are integrated in any regular classroom at the same time.
-The Board shall provide a continuum of options for the placement of students with special needs commensurate with the resources of the Board.
-D.3.9 A grievance in respect of this Article may be referred to expedited arbitration.
-1
+- D.3.2 For the purposes of this Article, "school-based team" shall include:

+- a) Potential receiving teacher(s).

+- b) An administrative officer.

+- c) School or District professional personnel.

+- d) Other appropriate personnel.

+Where applicable the parent(s) and/or student may augment the school-based team.

+- D.3.3 The school-based team is responsible for ensuring that the following is carried out by the appropriate person(s): - a) Identification and diagnosis. - b) Prescription of program, preparation for placement, and placement. - c) Evaluation of student progress. - D.3.4 Every effort will be made to provide the following prior to the integration of students with special needs into a regular class.
+This will be done in consultation with the school-based team and the receiving teacher(s). - a) Pertinent educational, physical and medical information. - b) A positive educational experience for the student and for the remainder of the class. - Any additional resources and equipment necessary to assist in the integration process. - d) Appropriate facilities including such items as the access to intercom, access/egress passages and washroom facilities. - e) The alteration of facilities as may be necessary. - f) An adjustment of class size dependent on class composition. - g) The provision of child-specific training and special needs inservice during class time. - D.3.5 Where a student with low incidence special education needs is integrated into a regular classroom for 50% or more of her/his timetable, the teacher shall receive additional preparation time equivalent to three (3) hours per month, for review, consultation and program development. - The regular classroom teacher will not be responsible for the development of the IEP (Individualized Educational Plan). - D.3.7 The Board shall make every effort to ensure that no more than two students with special needs are integrated in any regular classroom at the same time. - The Board shall provide a continuum of options for the placement of students with special needs commensurate with the resources of the Board. - D.3.9 A grievance in respect of this Article may be referred to expedited arbitration.